F5XC – Filter Reusability

 Tackle dynamic filter values which would change based on configuration.

-Walk around the API constraints which are unable to present accurate missing information right on some pages, and unable to apply non-existing filter values.
+Work around the API constraints which are unable to present accurate missing information right on some pages, and unable to apply non-existing filter values.

 Make minimum but reasonable changes in phase one that could satisfy the functionality and get all stakeholder approvals to roll out.